kreonjr/CourseProject/python/text_mining/README.md

 ### `text_cleaning.py`

-Takes the scraped content from the forked github projects that is stored in python/collect_data/project_text.tsv and performs a series of data cleaning steps on it.
+Takes the scraped content from the forked github projects that are stored in python/collect_data/project_text.tsv and performs a series of data cleaning steps on it.
-This script makes text lower case and removes punctuations and digits, tokenizes, lemmatizes and also removes high frequency words which are not considered as high value words for tag creation.
+This script makes all the content lower case,removes punctuations and digits, tokenizes, lemmatizes and also removes high frequency words which are not considered as high value words for tag creation.

 #### Output